masneyb/weather-station/README.md

 ## Installation

+- Note: This project iniitally started out using Raspian based on Debian Jessie, but the latest version of Raspbian Testing is required for the newer version of rrdtool that supports the `--left-axis-format` argument.
 - Clone this repository and the [pi-yadl](https://github.com/masneyb/pi-yadl) repository.
 - Follow the installation instructions to compile the pi-yadl project.